MS in Nutrition Sciences - Clinical Nutrition

-Applicants interested in the Master of Science in Nutrition program must meet the following admissions requirements:
+Applicants interested in the MS in Nutrition Sciences-Clinical Nutrition concentration program must meet the following admissions requirements:

 - A baccalaureate degree from an accredited college or university

 - A cumulative grade point average of at least 3.0 at the undergraduate level based on a 4.0 scale

 - A verification statement for completion of the Didactic Program in Dietetics (DPD) requirements of a nutrition and dietetics education program accredited by ACEND® (Accreditation Council for Education in Nutrition and Dietetics)

 - Offered applicants will be required to submit their DPD Verification Statement prior to the start of the program.

 - Students enrolled in UC's DPD Certificate will complete DPD credits as part of the graduate program prior to taking the graduate Supervised Practices in Dietetics courses.

 - UC's program has the following recency requirements

 - Completion of Biochemistry I & II within 7 years of starting the masters program